j3fsantos/GillianPlatform.github.io/docs/js/stest.md

 ## Writing Symbolic Tests

-The whole-program symbolic testing aspect of Gillian-JS (codenamed Cosette) extends JavaScript with a mechanism for declaring symbolic variables and performing first-order reasoning on them.
+The whole-program symbolic testing module of Gillian-JS (codenamed Cosette) extends JavaScript with a mechanism for declaring symbolic variables and performing first-order reasoning on them.

 ### Declaring Symbolic Variables

-One can declare untyped symbolic variables, symbolic booleans, symbolic string, and symbolic numbers as follows:
+One can declare untyped symbolic variables, symbolic booleans, symbolic strings, and symbolic numbers as follows:

 ```javascript
 var x = symb(x); // Untyped symbolic variable